-The Berkshire Snow Seekers have been on Facebook for more than four years now!
+The Berkshire Snow Seekers have been on Facebook for more than five years now!
 Just "like" us and you can post on our page.
 We will make every attempt to keep you up to date on the latest rides, events and snow conditions.
 Check out the latest pictures and videos and join in the fun.

 Berkshire Snow Seekers Meetings

 Come on down.
 Stay in touch with what is going on in the snowmobile community both locally and at the state level.
 Meet and greet old and new members alike.
 Enjoy the comradery and the spirited exchanges of ideas.